anze3db/blog/_posts/2023-01-16-faster-api.md

 ![Screenshot of the Surfcams app showing nested lists of surfcams available in my area](/assets/pics/surfcams.jpeg)

+Since I wanted to be able to change the contents and the look and feel of the list without reinstalling the mobile application<sup><a href="/faster-api#footnotes">[1]</a></sup> I needed a JSON API to serve the data to be displayed.

 # JSON API

 When I think about building a JSON API, I usually reach for Python with a framework like [Django](https://www.djangoproject.com/), [Flask](https://flask.palletsprojects.com/en/2.2.x/), or [FastAPI](https://fastapi.tiangolo.com/).
 Python then connects to a database ([PostgreSQL](https://www.postgresql.org/) or [SQLite](https://www.sqlite.org/index.html) most commonly) and responds to HTTP requests.
 But in this case, all of that seemed like overkill.

 My API doesn't have to change the response often.
 When it does need to change, I am the only one changing it.
-So a database isn't needed at all!
+So a database isn't needed at all! ❌

 I also don't need dynamic routing that the above-mentioned frameworks provide.
 There is only one endpoint!
+So I don't really a web framework either! ❌

-The response doesn't have any dynamic elements that would need to be computed on every request so I had to begrudgingly accept the fact that I don't even need to use Python!
+The response also doesn't include any dynamic elements that would need to be computed on every request.
+I had to begrudgingly accept the fact that I don't even need to use Python to solve this problem! ❌

 # Static JSON file

 So the whole endpoint ended up being a static `cams.json` file hosted on [nginx](https://www.nginx.com/).
-Since I already had nginx running on my Raspberry Pi where the whole project is hosted, I only needed to add the `location /api/` path to my nginx site.conf:
+Since I already had nginx running on my Raspberry Pi where the project is hosted, I only needed to add the `location /api/` path to my nginx site.conf:

 ```nginx
     location /api/ {